 Right now we are preparing for winter, so money donations are useful to help us get items that can't been found on Amazon, like building supplies and a pick-up truck.

-(If you have a 4wd pickup that you'd like to donate, please email us at email@example.com - a truck will be used for getting water, firewood, and other supplies to the camp.
+(If you have a good condition (not a fixer upper) 4wd pickup that you'd like to donate, please email us at email@example.com - a truck will be used for getting water, firewood, and other supplies to the camp.
 We are in need so something that can handle harsh cold, snow, and steep dirt roads).

 Please remember if you send us sleeping bags, tarps, or clothes that we are only seeking these things if they are appropriate for camping in cold winters.
-At this time we do not need warm-weather sleeping bags, small and/or regular-duty tarps, or summer clothing.
-We currently have more clothing donations then we can handle, and are only seeking very warm coats/sweaters/thermals/winterwear at this time, in good to new condition.
+At this time we do NOT need warm-weather sleeping bags, small and/or regular-duty tarps, or summer clothing.
+We currently have more clothing donations then we can handle, so we are no longer asking for this type of donations.

 - How can I help the camp from afar?

 We understand that not everyone can physically come to camp with us, but there is much that can be done from afar.
 You can donate money or supplies, or help us spread the word by following us on social media and sharing our posts.
 If you have legal or media skills to offer, please contact us.